AnshikaaJoshi/microservices-system/README.md

    to User Service
              |
              v
-4. User Service validates user data
+4. User Service validates data
              |
              v
 5. Password is hashed using bcrypt